rstoltzm/Python_Projects/README.md

 # Python Projects

-Using this area to store my Python projects for training purposes.
+Using this area to store my Python Projects